liip/moodle-local_confseed/README.md

 * `version` This will be used as the `local/confseed` plugin version.
 Only changes to that field will trigger new configuration enforcements.
 * `settings` is an `array` whose keys are the `$CFG->` settings that need to be set to the provided values
+* `plugin_settings` is an `array` whose keys are the plugin sections; the sub arrays are key-value pairs written into the plugin tables.
+If the value is an existing file, it gets uploaded to said section.
 * `user_info_categories` is an `array` of `stdClass` `$DB` descriptors for the `{user_info_category}` database table, *which keys are codename for the below `user_info_fields`*.
  * Mandatory fields:
   * `id`